Frequently Asked Questions

 RF Ducting and your internet signal

-IGL TeleConnect's wireless internet allows transfer of information to point A to point B without any physical medium, using something called “radio waves.”
+IGL TeleConnect's fixed wireless internet allows transfer of information to point A to point B without any physical medium, using something called “radio waves.”
 Radio waves, or Radio Frequency (RF) can be affected by certain weather.

 During early morning, and early evening, atmospheric temperatures are changing and the cooler air stays close to ground and the warmer air stays higher.
 When radio waves enter the cooler air zone, they get reflected.
 This causes the radio waves to ‘over-shoot’ and go longer distances which causes a weaker signal.
 This phenomenon, called RF Ducting, is even more pronounced in summer and autumn and even more so for customers by rivers, lakes, and streams.